 Dedicated to promoting the magic of the harp, Melissa has co-founded both the Mid Atlantic Harp Festival (2008) and the Mid Atlantic Harp Festival Scholarship competition (2010).
 She served on the Board of Directors of the American Harp Society from 2007-2013 as the Mid Atlantic Regional Director.

 Melissa holds Bachelor and Master of Music degrees in Harp Performance from the Peabody Conservatory of Music, and completed additional studies at the Salzedo Summer Harp Colony.
-Her primary teachers were Jeanne Chalifoux and the late Alice Chalifoux.
+Her primary teachers were the late Jeanne Chalifoux and the late Alice Chalifoux.

 She currently resides in Falls Church, VA, with her husband John, and their 2 young children.